How charity shops work

 Pricing

-Pricing is often left up to shop and assistant managers, using pricing guides.
-Benchmark guidance can be provided by retail catalogues, or record collector magazines.
-More valuable antiques can be sold through auctions or online.
+Pricing is often left up to shop and assistant managers, often using pricing guides supplied by the parent charity.
+Pricing guidance can often be provided by retail catalogues, or specialist magazines and websites.
+More valuable and unique items such as antiques will often be sold online to provide the widest possible audience.

 Gift Aid